Gerardoj09/House_Pricing_Prediction/README.md

 - Selected topic: Hose pricing prediction

 - Reason why they selected their topic: To gain insight and better knowledge on what are the variables has the most impact in the housing market prices.
+It also seems like a good project where we can apply a machine learning model and put our knowledge to the test.

 - Description of their source of data: Dataset obtained from Kaggle